jamiebuilds/documentation-handbook/README.md

 # How to write high quality friendly documentation that people want to read

-For several years I've focused hard on the way that I write documentation in order to make it as approachable as possible to everyone that might read it.

-I've written lots of blog posts and guides like these:
+For the last few years I have written a lot of documentation for projects like Babel or Flow, blog posts, and guides such as these:

 - https://github.com/thejameskyle/the-super-tiny-compiler
 - https://github.com/thejameskyle/itsy-bitsy-data-structures
 - https://github.com/thejameskyle/babel-handbook

-At Facebook I'm writing documentation for a couple projects including Flow.

-There are a number of things that I've learned over the years that I continuously work on to make things better for everyone.
+I've tried to focus on the way that I write in order to make it more approachable and more useful to everyone.
+There are a number of things that I have learned over the years that I believe makes for high-quality and friendly documentation.

-Here are some tips on how (in my opinion) to write better documentation.

 > **Note:** Some of this only really applies when you are talking about things
 > that require tons of documentation.
 Try to adapt this advice to fit what you
 > are working on best.

+Here they are as one massive list:

 #### In general...